 If you have created a Lookup, you can use that in your parameter.

-You can create multiple parameters and then Use parameter groups.
-Once you select Use parameter groups, you can assign the parameters to a Group number.
-By using a parameter group, you can enter a value in one or more of the parameters and the widget will return data based on what is entered.
+You can create multiple parameters and then Apply parameters in stages.
+Once you select Apply parameters in stages, you can assign the parameters to a Stage.
+By using a stages, you can enter a value in one or more of the parameters and the widget will return data based on what is entered.

 If you have additional questions about widget parameters, contact support@eonesolutions.com.